Best things to do with kids in NYC this spring

-Don’t let April showers or a cold May day get in the way of your fun —at these indoor amusement parks you get all the thrills without the chills.
-Just an hour outside the city by car are amazing fun centers like Kidz Village, where kids can run their own little town or zoom around in pedal cars or, more active kids might love FunTime America where they can play laser tag and challenge each other on the ninja obstacle course.
-Meanwhile kiddie rides are a plenty at FunFuzion and FunPlex East Hanover.
+Don’t let April showers or a cold May day get in the way of your fun!
+At these indoor amusement parks, you get all the thrills without the chills.
+Just an hour outside the city by car are amazing fun centers like Kidz Village, where children can run their own little town or zoom around in pedal cars.
+Active kids will love FunTime America, where they can play laser tag and challenge each other on the ninja obstacle course.
+Meanwhile, kiddie rides abound at FunFuzion and FunPlex East Hanover.

 New York’s biggest block party hits town once more, offering free access to seven museums (from the Met to the Guggenheim) along a car-free mile sprinkled with music, art and entertainment.
-Kids can color up the sidewalk with chalk, get their faces painted, and enjoy performances by clowns, magicians, and more.
-Many different exhibitions will be on hand like “Stettheimer Dollhouse” at the Museum of the City of New York, a spectacular 12-room dollhouse featuring handcrafted Gilded Age furniture and decorations, or Guggenheim’s “Jackson Pollack: Exploring Alchemy” exhibit.
-The festival runs along Fifth Avenue between 82nd St and 105th St. All ages.
+Kids can color up the sidewalk with chalk, get their faces painted and enjoy performances by clowns, magicians and more.
+The festival runs along Fifth Avenue between 82nd St and 105th St.

 There's no shortage of fun things to do with kids in NYC, but we want your family to experience the very best that this city has to offer!
 We compiled a list of 101 essential activities to make sure you don't miss a thing, including must-see family attractions like the Brooklyn Bridge, beloved NYC museums like the Museum of Natural History and the best family restaurants, from Dizzy's to Katz's Deli.
 Going on adventures like these will make it even more apparent that NYC is the best place to raise a family.
 Happy exploring!